evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 84,4kWh and a net capacity of 81,2kWh, meaning you have a 3,2kWh buffer for protection.
 (3,8%).
-The battery is a Lithium-Ion battery based on [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc) The [WLTP range](../../../../guides/understandingrange/wltp) varies from 516 to 455 km (321-283 mi), depending on car options.
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc) The [WLTP range](../../../../guides/understandingrange/wltp) varies from 516 to 455 km (321-283 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 15,7kWh/100km for the basic version and 17,8kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 205kW.
 A full charge from 0 - 100% would take 56 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 50% resulting in an actual charge speed including time loss on 118kW.
 Each charge session would take 19 minutes and 26 seconds.